MohammedRaji/bloggerable/src/_docs/content/getting-started.md

 | --- | --- |
 | <code style="white-space: nowrap;">grunt</code> | `grunt` creates the `dist` directory with compiled files. |
 | <code style="white-space: nowrap;">grunt watch</code> | Watches the source files and automatically building them whenever you save. |

+### Autoprefixer

+We uses Autoprefixer (included in our build process) to automatically add vendor prefixes to some CSS properties at build time.

+We maintain the list of browsers supported through Autoprefixer in a separate file.
+See `/.browserslistrc` for details.

 ### Local documentation